openhab/openhabian/docs/openhabian.md

 Use `storagecapacity=xxx` to override how much space to consume at most for Amanda backup storage (in MB). openHABian will create partitions 1 and 2 to be mirrors of your internal card and will assign the remaining space to another partition that you can use for storage.
 NOTE: if you do and _if_ the remaining space is sufficient, selecting this will also result in setting up the Amanda backup system on that extra space.
-Note you can change where it stores its backup data via `storagedir=/storage`, but you cannot unselect the Amanda setup at this stage.
+You can change where it stores its backup data via `storagedir=/storage`, but you cannot unselect the Amanda setup at this stage.
-If you want to setup mirroring only and Amanda anywhere else but on the extra SD space, you must not use unattended installation method (i.e. do not define `backupdrive`).
+If you want to setup mirroring only and Amanda anywhere else but on the extra SD space, you must not choose unattended installation method (i.e. do not define `backupdrive`).
 You can still setup both, mirroring and Amanda, separately at any later time using the 53 (mirroring) and 52 (Amanda) menu options.

 Full mirroring will take place semiannually and for the 2nd partition (Linux root), changes will be synced once every day.